Fusiak, Konrad & Ludmila Karasek

 Konrad Fusiak (1864-1926)

-Konrad Fusiak, probably son of Gabriel & Euphosina (Dziuta) Fusiak, was probably born 29 September 1855 in Zdynia, Małopolskie, Poland, and died about 1927 in Ukraine.
-He married (as his first wife), Ludmila Karasek, who was born in Prague, Bohemia (Czechia), which is now Czech Republic, and died in 1917 in Ukraine, daughter of Joseph & Anna (Cermak) Karasek.
+My great-grandfather, Konrad Fusiak, probably the son of Gabriel & Euphosina (Dziuta) Fusiak, was probably born 29 September 1855 in Zdynia, Małopolskie, Poland, and died c.
+1927 in Ukraine.
+He married (as his first wife), Ludmila Karasek, who was born in Prague, Czechia, and died c.
+1917 in Ukraine, daughter of Joseph & Anna (Cermak) Karasek.

 Konrad died at the age of 72, according to his granddaughter.
 He was a land owning farmer and a deacon in the Orthodox Church.
 Ludmila came from Prague to Ukraine with her parents to work in the salt mines at Starasol (or Stara Ceyl?).
 Konrad and Ludmila raised their granddaughter Mary when their daughter Katherine left for America.
 Ludmila died of double pneumonia.
 Apparently after Ludmila’s death, Konrad married (as his second wife) (—) Blenday.
 Mary remembers this step-grandmother as being very kind and protective of her, since Konrad was apparently a man harsh in his ways.